aayusharyan/kh-fsd-weekday-may-30-2022/Aug-11/README.md

 - Check if we have internet or not.
 - This is a special function that we write to detect the presence/absence of Internet.
 - This will return a boolean variable that can be tracked.
-- Ao, if the internet gets disconnected, it will automatically show offline status (depending on the Conditional Rendering Logic).
+- So, if the internet gets disconnected, it will automatically show offline status (depending on the Conditional Rendering Logic).

 ## Context API
 - This is not a fetch API, or a URL something.